Religious intolerance: Contemporary attitude and practice

 In Nazi Germany, smaller religious minorities such as the Jehovah's Witnesses and the Baháʼí Faith were banned in Germany, while the eradication of Judaism was attempted along with the genocide of its adherents.

 Hundreds of religious riots have been recorded, in every decade of independent India.
 In these riots, the victims have included many Muslims, Hindus, Sikhs, Jains, Christians and Buddhists.
 The US Commission on International Religious Freedom classified India as Tier-2 in persecuting religious minorities, the same as that of Iraq and Egypt.
 In a 2018 report, USCIRF charged Hindu nationalist groups for their campaign to "Saffronize" India through violence, intimidation, and harassment against non-Hindus.
 Approximately one-third of state governments enforced anti-conversion and/or anti-cow slaughter laws against non-Hindus, and mobs engaged in violence against Muslims whose families have been engaged in the dairy, leather, or beef trades for generations, and against Christians for proselytizing.
 "Cow protection" lynch mobs killed at least 10 victims in 2017.

 Some countries retain laws which forbid the defamation of religious beliefs.
 Some constitutions retain laws which forbid all forms of blasphemy (e.g., Germany where, in 2006, Manfred van H. was convicted of blasphemy against Islam).
 The connection between intolerance and blasphemy laws is closest when the laws apply to only one religion.
-In Pakistan blasphemy directed against either the tenets of the Qur'an or the Prophet Muhammad is punishable by either life imprisonment or death.
+In Pakistan blasphemy directed against either the tenets of the Qur'an or the Islamic prophet Muhammad is punishable by either life imprisonment or death.
 Apostasy, the rejection of one's old religion, is also criminalized in a number of countries, notably Afghanistan with Abdul Rahman being the first to face the death penalty for converting to Christianity.
 Though, he was later released.